 NIEHS Organization

-NIEHS is one of the 27 Institutes and Centers of the National Institutes of Health, part of United States Department of Health and Human Services.
-NIEHS' campus is located in Research Triangle Park, North Carolina.
+The NIEHS campus is in Research Triangle Park, North Carolina.
 Components of the NIEHS Office of the Director and the Clinical Program (the Environmental Autoimmunity Group) are located on the NIH campus in Bethesda, Maryland.
-The NIEHS organizational chart can be found in Appendix B.

 Priority Setting Approach